Merck cancer drug is first approved under UK early access scheme

 The British initiative, which has similarities with a U.S. scheme that has accelerated the development of so-called "breakthrough" medicines, follows criticism that Britain's state-run healthcare system is too slow to adopt new treatments.

-While Keytruda is already approved in the United States, Merck's application for marketing authorization in Europe is still under review.
+While Keytruda is already approved in the United States, Merck's application for marketing authorisation in Europe is still under review.

 (Reporting by Ben Hirschler; editing by Jason Neely)